The Union (2024 film): Plot

 Hall re-enters his life after 25 years.
 She is now a secret agent for a covert organization known as "The Union" and recruits him, initially against his will.

 Tranquilized by Rox, Mike wakes hours later in London.
 Rox explains how she got him there, and he hurries out of the luxurious hotel and meets her boss Tom Brennan.
 They brief him on a high-stakes mission, claiming his unassuming identity is the perfect cover.

 The Union is in turmoil after a botched operation in Trieste, which led to several agents' deaths.
 In desperate need of a fresh face, they turn to Mike, a "nobody," for a critical mission to retrieve government intelligence about law enforcement agents in various agencies.

 The briefcase containing the sensitive information on individuals who have served allied Western nations is being auctioned off to the highest bidder.
-The perilous operation spans across Europe and includes a series of international threats, including Iranian terrorists, North Korean agents, and Russian spies.
+The perilous operation spans across Europe and includes a series of international threats, including Iranian intelligence, North Korean agents, and Russian spies.

 Mike goes through vigorous training, normally done over six months but condensed to under two weeks.
 He is given another identity, undergoes psychological tests, is trained in hand-to-hand combat and sharpshooting, all while trying to keep up with the highly skilled Roxanne.

-Sent by The Union with five million to buy an opportunity to bid at the intel auction, Mike is immediately ambushed by who they believe is another interested party.
+Sent by The Union with five million dollars to buy an opportunity to bid at the intel auction, Mike is immediately ambushed by a group who The Union believe is another interested party.
 The team barely gets him out in time, but the auction access device gets irreparably damaged.
 Out of money, The Union decides to also fight dirty, tracking down the Koreans' mercenaries in hopes of acquiring theirs.

 The Union successfully infiltrates the Koreans, grabbing their device.
-However, the Union's communications expert is found out and killed in the van.
+However, the Union's communications expert is discovered dead in the van.
 The team watches from a distance in horror as their headquarters explodes.
-Forced to go into hiding, the next evening the team regroups for the auction.
+Forced to go into hiding, the next evening the team regroups in a subterranean location for the auction.
 Tom bids with CIA money, while Foreman works on tracing Quinn's location and Rox and Mike speed to reach her.